carlos-urena/cocoglut/README.md

 `lib`

-The library compiled as a Mac OSX dynamic library (cocoglut.dylib) file, and also compiled as a static file (cocoglut.a).
+Holds the library, already compiled for Mac OSX projects, there are two versions:

+* 'cocoglut.dylib':  dynamic library file
+* 'cocoglut.a': for static linking

 Both files are removed on clean.

 `src`